gelguy/wilder.nvim/README.md

 The fastest configuration for `wilder` is to use the non-fuzzy pipelines and the default renderers.
 For Vim, the Python cmdline pipeline might be slow due to the overhead of the remote plugin.

-For searching, the Python pipeline is faster as it is async and Python's regex is faster than Vim's.
+For searching, the Python pipeline is faster as it is non-blocking and Python's regex is faster than Vim's.

 ```vim
 " Neovim or Vim with yarp